abegodong/ipbridge/README.md

 * A ubuntu 14.04 or debian 8 in both the server and clients (These are the only OS I tested it with, you might need to tweak it to work with other OS).
 * Dedicated Server is preferable as VPS might not work if the IP is automatically assigned to an interface.
 * Some knowledge how to troubleshoot if something goes wrong!
+* Port 443 available in Server A for VPN communication, if you need it for other purpose or want to use different port, you'd need to tweak the script.

 WARNING: You might lose remote access connection, data, intellectual property, etc ... if something goes wrong!
 Handle with care!